grafana/loki/docs/sources/fundamentals/architecture/_index.md

 - As microservices, where every component run and scale separately

-When invoked, the `-target` flag on the command line or the `target: <string>` configuration determines the components' mode: monolythic, simple scalable, or microservices.
+When invoked, the `-target` flag on the command line or the `target: <string>` configuration determines the components' mode: monolithic, simple scalable, or microservices.
-A `target` value of `all` runs Loki in single binary/monolythic mode.
+A `target` value of `all` runs Loki in single binary/monolithic mode.
 A `target` value of `read` runs all read-path related components (simple scalable mode).
 A `target` value of `write` runs all write-path related components (simple scalable mode).
 A `target` value of one of the components (ex: `compactor`) invokes that component as its own microservice (microservices mode).